Is this program right for you?

 The FU-BEST program features an elaborate set of learning support and cultural experience activities.
 Some of these are mandatory, others are optional.

 Each semester, all students not only participate in a week-long off-site excursion, but also visit four sites in and around Berlin on selected Fridays as integral and mandatory part of the overall academic program: the Reichstag building (including a session of the German parliament) and/or the Chancellor's Office (Bundeskanzleramt), the site of the former Nazi concentration camp at Sachsenhausen, the former prison complex in Berlin-Hohenschönhausen of East Germany's state security police (Stasi), and the royal palace Sanssouci as well as the 1945 allied conference site in nearby Potsdam.

 One extended excursion to nearby cities in Germany and/or Central Europe will enhance your understanding of this fascintating and important region.
 This excursion is subject to variation across semesters, past destinations have included Nuremberg-Prague, Paris-Amsterdam, Breslau-Krakow-Auschwitz or Vienna-Budapest.
-The fall 2011 excursion will be to Gdansk-Warsaw or Munich/Vienna.

 U.S., E.U. and Canadian citizens do NOT need to obtain a visa to participate in the FU-BEST program.
 Others are responsible for contacting the German Embassy or Consulate to ascertain if and how they should acquire the appropriate visa.